thosgood/this-weeks-finds/markdown/151-200/week189.md

 that means folks here on earth receive a flux of about 3 x 10^5^ watts per square centimeter of gravitational radiation.

-There\'s nothing we can make here on earth that comes close to that.
-For comparison, let\'s take a steel cylinder 1 meter in diameter and 20 meters long, and thus about 490 metric tons in mass.
+There's nothing we can make here on earth that comes close to that.
+For comparison, let's take a steel cylinder 1 meter in diameter and 20 meters long, and thus about 490 metric tons in mass.
 Now, spin it end over end so fast that it almost rips apart due to the centrifugal force
 - that means about 4.5 cycles per second.
-You wouldn\'t want to get close to this thing!
-But it will radiate a measly 2 x 10^-30^ watts of gravitational radiation\...
+You wouldn't want to get close to this thing!
+But it will radiate a measly 2 x 10^-30^ watts of gravitational radiation...

-\... that is, about 10^-79^ times as much as the binary neutron star.
+... that is, about 10^-79^ times as much as the binary neutron star.

 This is why the binary neutron star can be so much further away, yet still much easier to detect than any gravitational radiation we can make here.

-By the way, don\'t confuse true gravitational *radiation* with a mere time-dependent gravitational *potential*.
-The latter is much easier to detect on LIGO; as I\'ve described in another post which has not appeared yet, even a tumbleweed flying past LIGO creates enough of a time-dependent gravitational potential for the device to detect.
+By the way, don't confuse true gravitational *radiation* with a mere time-dependent gravitational *potential*.
+The latter is much easier to detect on LIGO; as I've described in another post which has not appeared yet, even a tumbleweed flying past LIGO creates enough of a time-dependent gravitational potential for the device to detect.